intuition-dev/intuDocs/meta-$lides.managers/metabake-manager-slides.md

 ---
 <!-- *template: gaia -->

-# Light or Commercial Content Management Systems
+# Light and Commercial Content Management Systems

 ---
-### Light or Commercial CMS
+### Light and Commercial CMS

 ##### Say goodbye to bloated and security-flawed CMS:
 - We offer you a ==**custom, user-friendly, light, and fully-fledged commercial CMS**== to take full control of your content.